Analysis | Trump’s actions that led to the violence at the Capitol began months ago

 Trump and the Justice Department repeatedly elevated the threat posed by antifa, a loose-knit ideology whose adherents were at some protests.
 Demonstrated violence by right-wing actors such as the Proud Boys or members of the Boogaloo movement, which advocates a second Civil War, was comparatively downplayed.

-July: During an interview with Fox News on July 9, Trump declined to say that he would necessarily accept the results of the election.
+July: During an interview with Fox News that aired July 19, Trump declined to say that he would necessarily accept the results of the election.

 “I’m not going to just say yes,” Trump replied.
 “I’m not going to say no, and I didn’t last time either.”